Video Guide

 Dry Brushing Cast Stone

 First, let’s take a look at dry brushing cast stone.
-For the dry brushing cast stone cleaning process, you’ll need either a stiff bristle or fibreglass brush.
-Brush the cast stone to remove any light deposits such as mortar.
+For the dry brushing cast stone cleaning process, you’ll need either a stiff bristle or a fibreglass brush.
+Brush the cast stone to remove any light deposits, such as mortar.
 It’s never a good idea to use scrapers, or metallic or wire brushes.
 That’s because they will mark the face of the cast stone, and this damage will be permanent.

 Water Washing Cast Stone

-High-pressure hoses or jet washes should not be used for cleaning cast stone as it can result in damage to the fine surface of the cast stone units or the mortar joints.
+High-pressure hoses or jet washes should not be used for cleaning cast stone, as it can result in damage to the fine surface of the cast stone units or the mortar joints.
 For more stubborn stains, use a mild detergent like sugar soap.
-You can add this to the water, before making sure it is thoroughly rinsed off.
+You can add this to the water before making sure it is thoroughly rinsed off.
 A note of caution: avoid saturating the cast stone because it can become stained as the dirty water dries off.
 Another issue of high saturation is the efflorescence that can occur as soluble salt in both the cast stone and mortar joints is reactivated by water.
 So, care is required.
 Just remember the mantra: no saturation.

 Using Chemical Cleaners

 Chemical cleaning has always been one of the most popular methods for cleaning cast stone.
-You can use hydrochloric acid – or indeed any of a number of easily available proprietary cleaners – to remove salt deposits, mortar stains and lime blooms.
+You can use hydrochloric acid – or indeed any of several easily available proprietary cleaners – to remove salt deposits, mortar stains and lime blooms.
 To get the right mix, simply dilute the hydrochloric acid in water to no more than 10% of the volume.
 We always recommend you use proprietary cleaners in accordance with the manufacturer’s instructions.

 Whichever method of cleaning cast stone you choose, prepping before you start and finishing with a few key processes at the end of cleaning will help provide the best results.

 Next, it’s time for cleaning using your preferred method from those described above.
-Often, this will be enough to improve the appearance of your cast stone, especially with newer designs, or those that have not been exposed to months of harsh weather.
+Often, this will be enough to improve the appearance of your cast stone, especially with newer designs or those that have not been exposed to months of harsh weather.
 The cast stone must be cleaned individually; attempting to clean multiple units may cause acids or other cleaning materials to be left for longer than needed, which may result in damage to the surface of the cast stone.

 In the meantime, happy cast stone cleaning, and we hope you’ll be delighted with the results.